Here’s the good, the bad, and the ugly about Chinese toilets.

-I was in a tiny, cramped, wet stall for 15 minutes, holding onto the door with one hand so I could balance and trying to get the sample with the other.
+I was in a tiny, cramped, wet stall for 15 minutes, holding onto the door with one hand so I could balance, and trying to get the sample with the other.

-And don’t expect any paper towel either.
+And don’t expect a hand dryer either.

 Depending on where you are in the country, some toilets have a hose attached to the wall.

 Using this when your pants are around your ankles is not the most comfortable or easiest thing to do.
-And even when you do it well it almost always results in puddles.
+And even when you do it well, it almost always results in puddles.

 Another problem with the puddles is that you’ll step in them no matter how carefully you walk.

 And if you’re really unlucky, your pants will drop into one while you’re using the toilet.
-Having wet pants when you walk out of a Chinese toilet is never a good look.
+Just try not to think about the combination of fluids in the puddle!

-6. Don’t look sideways
+7. Don’t look sideways